 - Stevens, Kathryn (Forthcoming).
 Between Hellas and Babylon: Hellenistic History in Cross-Cultural Perspective.
 Cambridge University Press.

 Chapter in book

-- Robson, Eleanor & Stevens, Kathryn (Forthcoming).
+- Robson, Eleanor & Stevens, Kathryn (2018).
 Scholarly tablet collections in first-millennium Assyria and Babylonia.
 In The Earliest Libraries: Library Tradition in the Ancient Near East.
-Barjamovic, G. & Ryholt, K. (eds.), The Earliest Libraries: Library Tradition in the Ancient Near East.
-Oxford: OUP (forthcoming 2014) Oxford University Press.
+Barjamovic, G. & Ryholt, K. Oxford: Oxford University Press.

 - Stevens, Kathryn (2016).
 Empire begins at home: local elites and imperial ideologies in Hellenistic Greece and Babylonia.
 In Cosmopolitanism and Empire: Universal Rulers, Local Elites, and Cultural Integration in the Ancient Near East and Mediterranean.
 Lavan, M., Payne, R. E. & Weisweiler, J. New York: Oxford University Press.
 65-88.

 - Stevens, Kathryn (2016).
 From Herodotus to a “Hellenistic” world?
 The eastern geographies of Aristotle and Theophrastus.
 In New Worlds out of Old Texts: Developing Techniques for the Spatial Analysis of Ancient Narratives.
 Barker, E., Bouzarovski, S., Pelling, C. & Isaksen, L. Oxford: Oxford University Press.
 121-152.